davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/improve-expand-focus.md

 # Improve expand focus

-# TODO-ef: When do you expand your focus?
+# TODO-ef: Automate expanding focus in training

 If networks can't evaluate themselves on their own predictive abilities after weight updates, it may be hard to incentivize them to explore intelligently (or at least the same way we do).